logo

 Favorite Books About France and Cooking

-Doing Without Delia: Tales of Triumph and Disaster in a French Kitchen by Michael Booth – This book is a humorous journal that is a delight to read plus it weaves recipes into the story.
-Booth wants to learn how to cook properly so he moves his family from England to Paris and enrolls in the Cordon Bleu cooking school.
+Doing Without Delia: Tales of Triumph and Disaster in a French Kitchen by Michael Booth.
+This book is a humorous journal that is a delight to read.
+I love the way it weaves recipes into the story.
+Booth wants to learn how to cook properly so he moves his family from England to Paris.
+There, he enrolls in the Cordon Bleu cooking school.
 We get to follow his exploits in and out of the kitchen in a thoroughly delightful manor.

 White Truffles in Winter by N.M.
 Kelby – When I begin this book, I had never heard of the renowned French chef Auguste Escoffier.
 Now I feel like I know him personally.
 This elegant piece of historical fiction weaves a love story around his life that left me longing to experience his cooking.